2nd & 3rd June 2025

 • Update asset histories automatically

+For example, a technician servicing a fleet van can record tyre condition, brake wear, fluid levels and completed repairs directly from a mobile device before the vehicle returns to service.
 By removing manual paperwork, digital job cards reduce errors, speed up reporting and ensure that compliance data is captured accurately at the point of work.

 Cloud maintenance platforms give managers a live view of asset status and compliance performance across multiple sites or fleets.
 From a central dashboard, teams can:

-• Track inspection completion rates
+• Monitor inspection completion rates

 • Identify overdue or failed checks